L4bda/PyCreatures/README.md

 ### Purpose
-Implement PyCreatures from the given PDF
+Implements PyCreatures from the given PDF